The Episcopal School of Dallas (ESD) has a history of teachers and administrators abusing and mistreating its students.

-While the Pattersons won their case, a lower appellate court overturned the verdict.
+While the Pattersons won their case in trial court, a lower appellate court overturned the verdict.
 The Texas Supreme Court refused to hear the case.
-That means the judgement of ecclesiastical abstention is still on the books as legal precedent -- a basis for similar cases in the future.
+That means the judgement of ecclesiastical abstention, in favor of the Episcopal School of Dallas, is still on the books as legal precedent -- a basis for similar cases in the future.

 I would like to know what constitutes a religious school.
 Is ESD owned by a church?

 ✔ Response from webmaster: ESD is not owned, managed or affiliated with a church.
 ESD was founded by an Episcopal priest and began using the name for that reason.
 The school sprinkles the curriculum with enough light religious curriculum that it can appear to be affiliated for the marketing benefits that brings, while still being able to attract families of all faith and no faith.
 Only 11% of the students claim the Episcopal faith and several are agnostic or atheist.
 The Episcopal church claims the school is an "auxillary" which has no legal meaning and insulates the church from legal liability.
 So to answer your question crisply, what makes a school (or day care center or assisted living facility, etc) "religious" in the State of Texas (this varies by state and has not yet been tested at the US Supreme Court) is the fact that the entity merely represents itself to be "religious".

 Abuse and mistreatment can happen anywhere including at religious institutions.
 The problem with ESD is that the insular central command has no oversight. when they are responsible for the mistreatment, the victim has no recourse.
 The top people investigate themselves.
 If the Head of School causes the problem, which has happened every time at ESD, the only recourse for the victim is a lawsuit.
 That is why ESD has been sued so often.
 There has to be a better way.